Omar-su/ReTwitter-WebApplications-Project/README.md

 The frontend is located in client_mockup/client/src with the components being located in client_mockup/client/src/components.

+The project report is located at the root directory of this repository and is named "Project Report - ReTwitter.
+Group 3"

 The group of students working on the project:

 Omar Suliman : @omar-su <br>